CodeWorksFrance/CW_kata_promise/README.md

 a kata on callbacks, promises, async and await

-Write, test first, a node programs which every minute prints a fact about cats.
+Write, test first, a node program which every minute prints a fact about cats.

   https://catfact.ninja/fact